 The Group is subject to significant competition from other major banks operating in its markets, including competitors such as international banks that may have greater financial and other resources, particularly in the corporate and investment banking market.
 Many of these banks compete for substantially the same customers as the Issuer and/or other members of the Group.
-The Group also faces competition from other non-bank entities that increasingly provide similar services to those offered by banks, including entities such as retailers, mobile telephone companies and other technology companies, including "bigtech", and entities in the shadow banking industry.
+The Group also faces competition from other non-bank entities that increasingly provide similar services to those offered by banks, including entities such as retailers, mobile telephone companies and other technology companies, including entities in the shadow banking industry.
 The shadow banking industry is large and inconsistently regulated in some of the Group's markets, which creates additional competition and may in future cause heightened systemic risk.
 Increased competition from non-bank entities in the money markets and capital markets could impact the Issuer's ability to attract funding.
 The Group's retail businesses may face increasing competition from Central Bank Digital Currencies ("CBDCs") such as Nigeria's eNaira.
-Competition may increase in some, or all, of the Issuer's principal markets, including business banking, where new entrants are competing aggressively for market share.
-These forms of competition may have an adverse effect on the Issuer's financial condition and results of operations.
+Future consumer responses to the possible introduction of these products are currently unclear.
+If consumers respond positively to the introduction of CBDCs, this may create competition for retail deposits, which in turn may raise the Group's cost of funding and reduce its noninterest revenue.
+Competition may increase in some, or all, of the Issuer's principal markets and may have an adverse effect on its financial condition and results of operations.